Right? Okay, maybe not.

 My main point in all of this is to tell you that high school probably won’t be what I consider the best four years of my life, but it’s not the worst either.
 I’ve loved high school, but as much as I’ve loved it, I’ve hated it just as much.
 For every terrible moment that I’ve endured, I’ve endured an equally amazing moment that I’ll keep with me.
 I found myself in high school.
 I learned how to be me.

 I spent all those nights wishing away my high school experience– praying for graduation.
-Now, graduation is almost here, and all I’m praying for time to slow down a little bit!
+Now, graduation is almost here, and all I’m praying for is time to slow down a little bit!
 I think my boy Nathan Scott from One Tree Hill said it best: “It’s the oldest story in the world.
 One day you’re seventeen and praying for someday, and then quietly, without you ever really noticing, someday is today, and that someday is yesterday, and this is your life.”

 High school might not be the best four years of your life.
 After you graduate, you might never want to return, but hear me out.
 Don’t wish this away.
 No matter how amazing or terrible your four years are or will be, it’s four years that you’ve spent getting ready for whatever comes next– four years that you can’t get back– four years that could positively define you.
 Enjoy them.
 Make the best of them.
 And live in such a way that when you look back on high school, you smile.